Review of the Iteknic Oral Irrigator

 Rubber suction cups hold the main unit firmly in place.
-A front mounted rotary switch turns the flosser on and adjusts water pressure.
-At the left side, a flexible one-meter hose is connected.
+A front-mounted rotary switch turns the flosser on and adjusts water pressure.
+On the left side, a flexible one-meter hose is connected.
 It leads to a handheld irrigation tool.

-The irrigation tool is fitted with a button which allows quick insertion of the various tips.
+The irrigation tool is fitted with a button that allows quick insertion of the various tips.
 Water flow can be controlled using a sliding on/off switch.